gitter-lab/SINGE/README.md

 ### Docker
 Requires Docker.
-The most straightforward way to run SINGE through Docker is through the `SINGE.sh` wrapper script.
+The most straightforward way to run SINGE through Docker is with the `SINGE.sh` wrapper script.
 The usage is the same as the examples above except the script name and MATLAB runtime path do not need to be specified.
 Alternatively, arbitrary commands can be run inside Docker by overriding the default entry point.
 We recommend specifying the version of the Docker image.